Yoav666s/dnd-wiki/collections/_items/tome-of-delirium.md

 | 11 | You feel a hand resting on your shoulder, but if you turn to look nothing is there. |
 | 12 | You hear the ticking of a clock in the back of your head. |

+In addition, once you attune to this item, you start hearing voices every so often.
+Whispers telling you strange things, warning you of dangers that aren't there, turning you against your allies.

 [:items/tome-of-delirium:]